Ask the experts, October 2006

 Panelists

 Dan Barlow won the 1980 National Open Cribbage Tournament, and made the 1985 All American Cribbage Team.
 His cribbage strategy articles appeared in Cribbage World for many years, and can be seen on the ACC Web site.
 He also provides strategy tips at MSN Gaming Zone.
-He has written six books on cribbage, two of which have been glowingly reviewed in Games Magazine.
+He has written seven books on cribbage, two of which have been glowingly reviewed in Games Magazine.
 All, including his latest book Winning Cribbage Tips, are available at The Cribbage Bookstore.

-George "Ras" Rasmussen is a Life Master - One Star, a four-time All-American, a former state champion in Virginia, Montana and Washington, and a Gold Award holder.
+George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
 He also directs the Washington State Championship, held each year in Centralia, WA.
 His articles on cribbage are available on the ACC Web site.

 Michael Schell is a pioneer of modern cribbage theory, which synthesizes traditional concepts of expert play with new computer-informed insights and analysis.
 He has published Cribbage Forum since 2000.
-Schell holds a Bronze Award, is a Washington State Champion (2001), and is one of the principal architects of ACC Internet Cribbage.
+Schell holds a Bronze Award, is a Washington State Champion (2001), and was one of the principal architects of ACC Internet Cribbage.

 Phyllis Schmidt is a charter member of the ACC, and has been playing cribbage for about 40 years.
 She is a Life Master - One Star, a Senior Judge, a National Champion (1992) and winner of the ACC Tournament of Champions (2005).
 She attends about 30 tournaments a year.